 01 2026 Chevrolet Trax

 The Chevrolet Trax underwent a complete ground-up redesign for 2024.
-The result is a subcompact crossover that punches considerably above its price class — longer, wider, and better packaged than the previous generation, with rear-seat headroom and legroom that outperforms most competitors in the segment.
-The front-end styling with its continuous LED lighting strip reads as significantly more premium than the sticker price suggests.
+The result is a subcompact crossover that punches considerably above its price class — longer, wider, and better packaged than the previous generation, with rear-seat legroom that outperforms most segment competitors.
+The front-end styling reads as significantly more premium than the sticker price suggests.

 Specs at a Glance